WCCY

 WCCY (1400 AM) is a radio station broadcasting a contemporary hit radio format.
 Licensed to Houghton, Michigan, it first began broadcasting in 1929.
-It is owned by the Houghton Community Broadcasting Corporation, a subsidiary of The Marks Group.
+It is owned by Morgan Murphy Media.

 The studios are at 313 E. Montezuma, Houghton.
-It shares this location with its sister stations, WOLV and WHKB.
+It shares this location with its sister stations, WHBS, WHKB, and WOLV.

 History

+WCCY is the oldest continually operated radio station in the Upper Peninsula, tracing its history back to WHDF in nearby Calumet.

 On June 16, 2017, at 3 pm, WCCY changed their format from adult standards to CHR, branded as "99.3 The Lift".

+In September 2023, The Marks Group sold its Michigan broadcasting properties—WBKB-TV, WBKP, WBUP, and the Houghton and Iron River radio stations—for $13.375 million to Morgan Murphy Media.
+The deal was closed on December 4.